Coachella's Owner Under Fire For Alleged Ties To Anti-LGBTQ Groups

 The excitement surrounding Coachella reached fever pitch this week when it was announced that Beyoncé would headline both nights of the annual music festival in April.

-Amidst the buzz about the star-studded lineup, which includes Kendrick Lamar, Radiohead and Bon Iver, some more troubling news has come to light.
-Coachella’s owner, Phil Anschutz, is reportedly a key donor to a number of high-profile, right-wing groups that have opposed LGBTQ rights for years.
+Amidst the buzz about the star-studded 2017 lineup, which includes Kendrick Lamar, Radiohead and Bon Iver, some more troubling news has come to light.
+Coachella’s owner, Phil Anschutz, is reportedly a major donor to a number of high-profile, right-wing groups that have opposed LGBTQ rights for years.

 The 77-year-old entrepreneur, who is the chairman of the Anschutz Corporation, is listed as a key “enemy of equality” in an infographic produced by the Washington, D.C.-based LGBTQ advocacy group Freedom for All Americans.
 The infographic indicates that Anschutz has donated thousands of dollars to the Family Research Council, the Alliance Defending Freedom and the National Christian Foundation, all of which have been staunch opponents in the fight for LGBTQ equality, through the Anschutz Family Foundation.

-Note: UPDATE: Anschutz released a statement to HuffPost Thursday after this story was first published.